cciw-uk/cciw.co.uk/docs/staging.rst

 Each time you need to deploy new code, you’ll need to do::

-  fab --hosts staging.cciw.co.uk staging deploy --skip-checks
+  fab --hosts staging.cciw.co.uk staging deploy --skip-tests

 To load a database to staging: